 The Henry Norris Russell Postdoctoral Fellowship, named for the Chair of the Department for much of the first half of the 20th Century, is awarded to highly promising observational researchers.

-- Carnegie - Princeton Joint Fellowship: The Carnegie-Princeton Joint Postdoctoral Fellowship, in which the researcher spends roughly half the time at the Carnegie Institution of Washington in Pasadena, California, and half the time at Princeton.
+The Carnegie-Princeton Joint Postdoctoral Fellowship is a four year fellowship, in which the researcher spends roughly half the time at the Carnegie Institution of Washington in Pasadena, California, and half the time at Princeton.
 They are given access to all observational facilities at both institutions for the full term of the joint position.

-These postdocs are typically for three years (four years in the case of the Carnegie-Princeton), although this can be extended for those coming with external sources of funds (such as Hubble, Einstein, Sagan, NASA, or NSF Fellowships).
+These postdocs are typically for three years (four years in the case of the Carnegie-Princeton and Princeton/Flatiron), although this can be extended for those coming with external sources of funds (such as NHFP or NSF Fellowships).

 Many individual professors and research groups sponsor postdoctoral researchers, and a number of postdocs come on various external fellowships.